Arachni/arachni-rpc-em/README.md

 It's capable of:

- - performing and handling a few thousand requests per second (depending on call size, network conditions and the like)
+ - Performing and handling a few thousand requests per second (depending on call size, network conditions and the like).
+ - Configurable retry-on-fail for requests.
- - TLS encryption (with peer verification)
+ - TLS encryption (with peer verification).
- - asynchronous and synchronous requests
+ - Asynchronous and synchronous requests.
- - handling server-side asynchronous calls that require a block (or any method that requires a block in general)
+ - Handling server-side asynchronous calls that require a block (or any method that passes its result to a block instead of returning it).
- - token-based authentication
+ - Token-based authentication.
+ - Primary and secondary (fallback) serializers -- Server will expect the Client to use the primary serializer, if the Request cannot be parsed using the primary one, it will revert on using the fallback to parse the Request and serialize the Response.

 ## Usage